 Slinky Dog Dash

-At present time, and in our opinion probably for a while, Slinky Dog Dash is going to be your most difficult ride to get.
-Slinky Dog Dash (again, our opinion) is currently our favorite roller coaster at Walt Disney World.
-Growing up an hour from Cedar Point, the Roller Coaster Capital of the World, we can be kind of snobby when it comes to roller coasters.
+Slinky Dog Dash is a great family-friendly roller coaster at Walt Disney World.
+Growing up an hour from Cedar Point, the Roller Coaster Capital of the World, we can be kind of snobby when it comes to roller coasters, and this one doesn’t disappoint.
 This ride is long enough to feel worth the wait, fast enough to be thrilling and most importantly, smooth enough that there are times that it looks and feels like you’re floating on clouds.
 Slinky Dog Dash covers a lot of ground in Andy’s Backyard.
 No matter what you will get a great view of Toy Story Land from the coaster.
-Its fantastic any time of day, but we highly recommend trying it at night for an even better experience.
-The track lights up and the bird’s eye view of the lit up park is really just stunning.
+It’s fantastic any time of day, but we highly recommend trying it at night for an even better experience.
+The track lights up and the bird’s eye view of the lit-up park is really just stunning.

 Toy Story Mania